friendbear/friendbear/README.md

 <!--
 - 🔭 I’m currently working on ...
 -->
-- 🌱 I’m currently learning Scala Rust and Python lang
+- 🌱 I’m currently learning Scala, Rust and Python lang
 - 📫 How to reach me: [email](mailto:s8zmnonun@relay.firefox.com)
 <!--
 - 👯 I’m looking to collaborate on ...